unepwcmc/action-agenda/docs/external_api.md

 ## Associated records

-The data below are provided for reference and are included in the API where associated with a particular commitment - the API does not provide an index of these associations
+The data below are provided for reference and are included in the API where associated with a particular commitment - the API does not currently provide an index of these associations

 ### Managers